-As part of meeting a child's needs our Governing Board recognises the importance of sharing information between professionals and local agencies.
-Fears about sharing information do not stand in the way of promoting the welfare and safety of children.
+As part of meeting a child's needs, our Governing Board recognises the importance of sharing information between professionals and local agencies.
+The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

 We will always undertake to share our intention to refer a child to SPA with their parents and carers unless to do so could put the pupil at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will consult with SPA on this point.
-AfC Early Help
+Early Help Strategy